 - Platelet-rich plasma — Your blood contains platelets — hundreds of thousands of platelets are present in every milliliter of blood.
 Platelets are small cell fragments that release chemicals that induce blood clots that prevent bleeding.
 They also contain chemicals that can stimulate tissue repair and scarring.
 Many clinicians have begun using injections of concentrated platelets from blood called platelet-rich plasma (PRP) to treat inflamed or injured tendons, ligaments, muscle and joints.
 These treatments have been widely reported to be successful in some centers and unsuccessful in others.
 There are many methods to create PRP from blood.
 As yet, these therapies appear more effective for soft tissue problems than for joint problems.
 However, there is no clear consensus about how and when they are most effective, or how lasting the effects are.
 PRP therapy is not covered by insurance companies.
 However, you and your doctor can consider using PRP as a rational means of improving joint pain in many settings, where other options have proven to be unsuccessful.

-- “Stem-cell” injections — It is possible to collect tissue from one part of the body and transplant that tissue to another part.
+- Cellular “stem-cell” injections — It is possible to collect tissue from one part of the body and transplant that tissue to another part.
 Bone marrow and fat can contain progenitor cells that are capable of forming new tissue, such as bone or cartilage.
 These cells are often called “stem cells” in the media and in advertisements for “stem cell clinics.”
-Even cells from babies that are present in amniotic fluid has been proposed as a source for cells that may reduce inflammation or restore or protect cartilage.
+Even cells from babies that are present in amniotic fluid have been proposed as a source for cells that may reduce inflammation or restore or protect cartilage.
 None of these treatments are yet proven.
 Many of these treatments are worth studying in clinical trials.
 Some, like bone marrow, may have a very low risk of doing harm.
-However, non of these treatments are currently covered by insurance carriers.
+However, none of these treatments are currently covered by insurance carriers.
 As a result, only a small number of patients currently feel that the cost is worth the try.
 If ongoing studies prove that “stem cell” injections can reliably prevent progression of arthritis or reverse arthritis and prevent joint replacement, these therapies would be well worth using.